At the top of each note, there is a button in the upper right hand corner.

 Export to Notion

-Similar to the option to export as a Google Doc, there is also an option to export a note to Notion.
-To do this, you will first need to set-up the Notion integration in User Settings.
+Similar to the option to export as a Google Doc, there is also the option to export a note to Notion or Confluence.
+To do this, you will first need to set-up the Notion integration or the Confluence integration in User Settings.

 Then view the note you would like to export, click Send notes --> Export note to Notion.
-Then select the Notion page or database where you would like the notes to get sent to.
+Then select the place where you would like the notes to get sent to.

-Then press Export and you are good to go - your Fellow notes will appear in Notion.
+Then press Export and you are good to go - your Fellow notes will appear in Notion or Confluence.